 Nowadays I cut almost everything I own back pretty regularly and Petunia’s being the most often.
 Pinching the ends creates new growth in a very short amount of time.

-Cutting the branches back to about 4 inches or so and starting over in early Summer is my newest routine.
+Cutting the branches back to about 4 inches or so, but no more than about a third of the plant stems length, and starting over in early Summer is my newest routine.
+You can cut them back anytime during the growing season.
 Once you let them get past a certain point where there are no leaves on the stem, its hard for them to fill in and look nice.
 If you wait to long, some may never recover.

 Petunia’s are heavy bloomers and require lots of sun and energy to make this happen.
 Fertilizing with a slow release fertilizer is key to keeping them looking good longer.

 I recommend a weekly liquid fertilizer as well.
 You will definitely see a difference once you get into a regular schedule of feeding them.

 Treat Them for Pests